Our podcast on recruitment in Japan with Kevin Holdaway from Gplus Media. Listen on Apple Podcasts

 b.
 Recruitment Agencies:

-Recruitment consultants have a better understanding of the cultural differences in Japan and methods to attract and engage suitable talent.
+Recruitment consultants have a good understanding of the cultural differences in Japan and methods to attract and engage suitable talent.

 Recruitment consultants can help you bring out your unique selling points and advantages to encourage suitable candidates to make the switch.